-When embarking on a Disney Cruise Line vacation you want to be prepared, but don’t want to overpack.
-This guide will help you determine the necessities you and/or your family will need for the best possible voyage.
+When embarking on a Disney Cruise Line vacation, you want to be prepared, but not over-pack.
+This guide will help you determine the items your travel party will need for the best possible voyage.

 CARRY-ON ITEMS